know-history/styleguide/sqlserver-style.md

     p.PersonId,
     a.AncestorId
 FROM Registry.Person p
-INNER JOIN Ancestor a ON
+INNER JOIN Registry.Ancestor a ON
     a.AncestorId = p.AncestorId
 WHERE
     p.KnowHistoryId = '123'